felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 ### Exercise 2: Melody with Rhythms

-1. Write a melody of your choosing as an _llll_, where each element is a sublist containing pitch (in MIDI cents) and duration (milliseconds) values:
+1. Write a melody of your choosing as a _llll_, where each element is a sublist containing pitch (in MIDI cents) and duration (milliseconds) values:

    ```
    $melody = [ <pitch1> <dur1> ] [ <pitch2> <dur2> ] ... [ <pitchN> <durN> ]